mahfuz195/Lyft-perception-challange/README.md

 3. Use Carla software to produce more data for training.
 I only used the total 3000 images given by Lyft and Students.

-4. Use Tensorboard the get more inside knowledge the model.
+4. Use Tensorboard the get more inside knowledge of the model.

 5. Use frozen model for prediction pipeline.